nesi/hpc_training/_lessons/001-architecture.md

 NeSI has acquired three new supercomputing platforms:

 * Mahuika (HPC1).
-Capacity supercomputer Cray CS400
+Capacity High Performance Computer Cray CS400

 * Maui (HPC2).
-Capability supercomputer Cray XC50
+Capability Supercomputer Cray XC50

 * Kupe (HPC3).
-Smaller version of maui.
+Smaller version of Maui.
 Will serve as transition platform as we migrate users from FitzRoy to Maui and Mahuika.

-FitzRoy will be decommissioned in November 2017.
+FitzRoy will be decommissioned in December 2017.
 Users are expected to switch over from FitzRoy to Kupe shortly before.
 (More information will be provided.)

 ## Kupe Architecture